 Cool down with a few laps in your hotel pool before setting out to explore the city's diverse enclaves.
 Located in the lip of the mountain, wander the historical streets of the City Bowl, or for a greener setting buy a picnic and set up shop in the Kirstenbosch Botanical Gardens.

 For sunset head to the glitzy Camps Bay and sip on sundowners while appreciating impressive views of Lion's Head and the Twelve Apostles.
 Camp's Bay is lined with some seriously stylish restaurants, so you won't be hard-pressed for supper choices.

 Today you will head into the heart of the Cape Winelands to indulge in all things epicurean.
 Located an hour's drive inland from Cape Town, Babylonstoren is one of Africa's oldest vineyards - dating back to 1692.

-Take a guided tour of the magnificent gardens, which spread over eight acres is a maze of fruit trees, vegetable gardens, streams, ponds, flora and fauna.
+Take a guided tour of the magnificent gardens which, spread over eight acres, are a maze of fruit trees, vegetable gardens, streams, ponds, flora and fauna.
 Grab a bite to eat in the Babel Restaurant - which serves up produce fresh from the garden - before taking the wine tasting tour.